practice20200/CriptCurrencyStoryboardPractice/README.md

 ## Authors
-* Auther: Tom
+* Auther: Practice20200
 * Mail: tdevapp73074@gmail.com

 ## License
-This project is licensed under Tom License - see the LICENSE.md file for details
+This project is licensed under Practice20200 License - see the LICENSE.md file for details

 ## Acknowledgments